MicrosoftDocs/defender-docs/defender-office-365/tenant-allow-block-list-email-spoof-configure.md

 - **Action**: The value **Allow** or **Block**.
 - **Modified by**
 - **Last updated**
+- **Last used date**: The date the entry was last used in the filtering system to override the verdict.
 - **Remove on**: The expiration date.
 - **Notes**